Topological order in higher composites

-Let us first overview certain concepts in symmetry-breaking states.
-In condensed matter, the standard symmetry-breaking states appear as condensation of bosons or fermion pairs.
-The recent extensive experiments that combined multiple probes \cite{Grinenko2021state,shipulin2023calorimetric} generated significant interest in electron quadruplets and symmetry breaking appearing in ``higher-order" composite fields in the absence of symmetry breaking in individual fields.
+{ The goal of this work is to discuss topological order, nonetheless, let us first overview certain concepts in symmetry-breaking condensates.} In condensed matter, the standard symmetry-breaking { condensates }appear as condensation of bosons or fermion pairs.
+The recent extensive experiments that combined multiple probes \cite{Grinenko2021state,shipulin2023calorimetric} generated significant interest in electron quadruplets { condensation} and symmetry breaking appearing in ``higher-order" composite fields in the absence of symmetry breaking in individual fields.
 The experiments \cite{Grinenko2021state,shipulin2023calorimetric} reported the states principally different from superconductors.
 It is a system of multiple species of electrons, distinguished e.g. by band index $i,j$.
 The corresponding creation operator can be denoted as $c^\dagger_{\sigma i }$ where $\sigma$ is the spin or pseudospin index.
-In this state, there is no order in fields composed of a pair of electrons $<c_{\sigma i}c_{\alpha i}>$, however, there is a symmetry-breaking order in higher composites such as $<c_{\sigma i}c_{\alpha i}c_{\sigma j}^\dagger c_{\alpha j}^\dagger>$.
-The theoretical mechanism for that is the proliferation of composite topological defects without the proliferation of elementary topological defects in a system with a superconducting ground state (see e.g. \cite{babaev2004superconductor,babaev2002phase,Smiseth2005field,Kuklov2008deconfined,Bojesen2013time,Bojesen2014phase,Kuklov2006decoinfined,Kuklov2008deconfined,Svistunov2015}).
-Similarly, fluctuations-based mechanism can be used to stabilize charge-4e superconductivity with the order parameter $<c_{\sigma i}c_{\alpha i}c_{\sigma j} c_{\alpha j} >$.
-This was proposed to occur under certain conditions such as the melting of pair-density-wave orders \cite{agterberg2008dislocations,berg2009charge,Radzihovsky2009liquid} or in the presence of thermal fluctuations and strong dissipationless drag interaction \cite{Herland2010phase}.
+In this state, there is no order in fields composed of a pair of electrons $<c_{\sigma i}c_{\alpha i}>$, however, there is a symmetry-breaking order in higher composites such as $<c_{\sigma i}c_{\alpha i}c_{\gamma j}^\dagger c_{\delta j}^\dagger>$.
+The theoretical mechanism for that is the proliferation of composite topological defects without the proliferation of elementary topological defects in a system with a superconducting ground state (see e.g. \cite{babaev2004superconductor,babaev2002phase,Smiseth2005field,Kuklov2008deconfined,Bojesen2013time,Bojesen2014phase,Kuklov2006decoinfined,Kuklov2008deconfined,Svistunov2015}) .
+Similarly, such fluctuations-based mechanisms can be used to stabilize charge-4e superconductivity with the order parameter $<c_{\sigma i}c_{\alpha i}c_{\sigma j} c_{\alpha j} >$.
+This was proposed to occur under certain conditions such as the melting of pair-density-wave orders \cite{agterberg2008dislocations,berg2009charge,Radzihovsky2009liquid} or in the presence of thermal fluctuations and other broken symmetries \cite{Herland2010phase}. { Fluctuations-induced composite-order phases were also discussed in \cite{Kuklov2006decoinfined,Kuklov2008deconfined,Motrunich2008,Chen2013deconfioned} in the context of the discussion of { superconductor-like} gauge theories associated with deconfinement transitions \cite{senthil2004deconfined}.
+Discussions related to the suppression of fermion bilinear condensation appeared also in other contexts \cite{lu2023symmetric} (cf \cite{fidkowski2010effects}).}